 - Completion of IDS 105 E Foundations for Adult Learning

-Admission to All EXCEL Majors (except Elementary Education)
+Admission to All Undergraduate Majors (except Elementary Education)

 In addition to the general admission requirements, a student entering the major cohorts must meet the following criteria:

 - Completion of at least 25 transferable credits from an accredited college or university or from Trinity for which a grade of “C” or better was received and an overall 2.0 on a 4.0 scale (“C” includes C, C+)

 - Completion of undergraduate composition course (when applicable as determined by writing placement test)